olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 Add the minimum amount of JS required to fulfill the requirements.
 Keep in mind that something that can be solved without JS should probably be solved without JS.

 When you’re done, show your code to your colleagues and let them review it.
-Perhaps there is still something unnecessary parts in your code, that could be solved without having a client side JS cost on your users.
+Perhaps there is still something unnecessary parts in your code, that could be solved without having a client-side JS cost on your users.

 ## Silly Example